Librarika/manual/docs/libraries.md

 	![Library branch page](img/library-branch-page.png)

-* Then in the library branches page you will find the **Create New Branch** button.
+* Then in the library branches page you will find the **New Branch** button.
-* Click on it and an add branch page will be displayed.
+* Click on it and an add new branch page will be displayed.

 	![Library add branch page](img/library-add-branch-page.png)

 * Then enter all the information related to your branch and click on the submit button and a new branch will be created.
-* To view all the details of your library branch please click on the `View` button on the next to that branch.
+* To view all the details of your library branch please click on the `View` icon on the next to that branch.
-* If you want to change any branch information then click on the `Edit` button on the next to that branch.
+* If you want to change any branch information then click on the `Edit` icon on the next to that branch.
+* Also, if you want to delete any branch information then click on the `Delete` icon on the next to that branch.

 ---